ducktordanny/portfolio/README.md

 ## Made with

-Made with the fantastic Next.js and also used TypeScript and tailwindcss.
+Made with the fantastic Next.js and also used TypeScript, tailwindcss and gsap.